alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 The idea is the same we've seen in `findInColumn`.
 The key difference is switching from row to row when end of the first one is reached.
 Also test developer should foresee the case wherever grid is asymmetrical, inspecting both sides of the last row before throwing the exception.

 ### Further optimizations
-All algorithms from the post could be optimized.
-For example I prefer to increase number of steps of focus movement while element is not visible to speed up searching.
-Part of the code from each approach can be reused.
-As a matter of fact, I'm using the same method for all three strategies and differentiating them by created enums.
-As for grid search, wherever you are able to see the whole row, you can skip rows until you spot the particular element.
+All algorithms in the post could be optimized.
+For instance, I prefer to increase number of steps of focus movement while element is not visible to speed up searching.

+Also part of the code from each approach can be reused.
+As a matter of fact, I'm using the same method for all three strategies and differentiating them by created `Direction` enums.

+As for grid search, whenever you are able to see the whole row, you can skip rows until you spot the particular element.

-If you're wondering how to build-in this approaches into your framework, I suggest to move "find methods" to `BaseScreen` class or even create dedicated `Actions` class for encapsulating all device actions.
+If you're wondering how to build-in these approaches into your framework, I suggest to move "find methods" to `BaseScreen` class or even create dedicated `Actions` class for encapsulating all device actions.
 More on doing that can be found in my post - [Page Object in designing test framework with UiAutomator](https://alexilyenko.github.io/uiautomator-page-object/).

-In case you have other thoughts for optimizations please share them in the comments.
+In case you have other thoughts on optimization I'd love to hear them!

 [<img src="{{ site.url }}{{ site.baseurl }}/assets/images/share_message.png" alt="Feel free to share!">](https://alexilyenko.github.io/)